chipsalliance/firrtl-spec/spec.md

     node mynode = and(in, UInt<4>(1))
 ```

-The principal type of a node is the inferred type of the expression given in the definition.
+The type of a node is the inferred type of the expression given in the definition.

 The value of a node is determined by the expression given in the definition.
-The principal type of a node (see [@sec:principal-types-of-circuit-components])
+The type of a node (see [@sec:types-of-circuit-components])
 is the inferred type of this expression.

 The defining expression may reference circuit components defines